Qiskit/qiskit-metapackage/README.md

 ## Qiskit Elements

-The four elements of Qiskit are the essential parts that give Qiskit its power.
+The four elements of Qiskit are the essential parts that give Qiskit its power

 | Build   | Status | Version | Contribute |
 | ---             | ---    | --- | --- |